Quantile Regression with Censoring and Endogeneity: Monte-Carlo illustration

-The goal of the following numerical example is to compare the performance of CQIV relative to tobit IV and other quantile regression estimators in finite samples.
-We generate data according to a normal design that satisfies the tobit parametric assumptions and a design with heteroskedasticity in the first stage equation for the endogenous regressor $D$ that does not satisfy the tobit parametric assumptions.
-To facilitate the comparison, in both designs we consider a location model for the response variable $Y^{\ast}$, where the coefficients of the conditional expectation function and the conditional quantile function are equal (other than the intercept), so that tobit and CQIV estimate the same parameters.
-A comparison of the dispersion of the tobit estimates to the dispersion of the CQIV estimates at each quantile in the first design serves to quantify the relative efficiency of CQIV in a case where tobit IV can be expected to perform as well as possible.
-The appendix provides a more detailed description of the designs.
+We generate data according to a design that satisfies the tobit parametric assumptions and a design with heteroskedasticity in the first stage equation for the endogenous regressor $D$ that does not satisfy one of the tobit parametric assumptions.\footnote{The tobit parametric assumptions are classical location models for the first stage and second stage equations and jointly normal unobservables.} To facilitate the comparison, in both designs we consider a location model for the latent variable $Y^{\ast}$, where the coefficients of the conditional expectation function and the conditional quantile function are equal (other than the intercept), so that tobit and CQIV estimate the same parameters.
+A comparison of the dispersion of the tobit estimates to the dispersion of the CQIV estimates at each quantile in the first design serves to quantify the relative efficiency of CQIV in a case where tobit can be expected to perform as well as possible.

+For the tobit design, we use the following simplified version of the system of equations (\ref{eq: normal1})--(\ref{eq: normal2}) to generate the observations: where $\Phi^{-1}$ denotes the quantile function of the standard normal distribution, and $(\Phi ^{-1}(V)$, $\Phi ^{-1}(\epsilon))$ is jointly normal with correlation $\rho_0$. \ Though we can observe $Y^{\ast }$ in the simulated data, we artificially censor the data to From the properties of the multivariate normal distribution, $\Phi ^{-1}(\epsilon)= \rho_0 \Phi ^{-1}(V)+(1 - \rho_0^2)^{1/2} \Phi ^{-1}(U)$, where $U \backsim U(0,1)$. \ Using this expression, we can combine (\ref{sim structural}) and (\ref{sim structural censored}) for an alternative formulation of the censored model in which the control term $ V_i $ is included in the equation for the observed response: This formulation is useful because it indicates that when we include the control variable in the quantile function, its true coefficient is $\rho_0 $.

+In our simulated data, we create extreme endogeneity by setting $\rho_0 =.9$.
+We set $\pi _{00}= \beta _{00}=0$, and $\pi_{01} = \pi_{02} = \beta _{01}= \beta_{02}=1$.
+We draw the disturbances $[\Phi ^{-1}(V),\Phi ^{-1}(\epsilon)]$ from a bivariate normal distribution with zero means, unit variances and correlation $\rho_0$.
+We draw $ Z $ from a standard normal distribution, and we generate $W$ to be a log-normal random variable that is censored from the right at its 95th percentile.
+Formally, we set\ $W=\exp[\min (W^*,q_{W^*})],$ where $W^*$ is drawn from a standard normal distribution and $q_{W^*}$ is the 95th sample percentile of $W^*$, which differs across replication samples.
+For comparative purposes, we set the amount of censoring in the dependent variable to be comparable to that in Kowalski (2009).
+Specifically, we set $C$ to the 38th sample percentile of $Y^*$ in each replication sample.
+We report results from 1,000 simulations with $n=1,000$.

+For the design with heteroskedastic first stage, we replace the first stage equation for $D$ in (\ref{sim first stage}) by the following equation: where we set $\pi _{03}=\pi _{04}=1$.
+The corresponding conditional quantile function is which can be consistently estimated by quantile regression or other estimator for location-scale shift models.